University of Maryland Medical Center: Greenebaum Comprehensive Cancer Center

 UMGCCC also is known as a center with expertise in laboratory and clinical research.
 UMGCCC researchers actively participate in new drug development, and the center offers more than 100 clinical trials.

+In 2024, UMGCCC was named one of the best hospitals for cancer care by U.S. News and World Report.

 University of Maryland Children's Hospital

 With 16 locations across Maryland, the University of Maryland Children's Hospital (UMCH) provides care for serious and complex health problems in infants, children, teens, and young adults aged 0–21 and sometimes up until 25 throughout Maryland.
 UMCH has its own pediatric pharmacy and emergency room, and is also very active in children's health care research.

 Special programs and services include a headache clinic, celiac disease program, asthma program, AIDS program, pediatric surgery and neonatal intensive care unit (NICU).
 Infants born prematurely are transported from around the region to be cared for in the 52-bed NICU — the largest in the state.
 The Pediatric Intensive Care Unit (PICU) has 19 private rooms where children heal from an array of issues, including major surgery, respiratory failure or acute infection.

-UMCH was named the Best Children's Hospital for cardiology and heart surgery by U.S. News & World Report two years in a row (2018-2019 and 2019–2020).
+In 2024, UMCH was named “Best Children’s Hospital For Neonatology” by U.S. News and World Report.
 The hospital was also ranked as the second best children's hospital in Maryland.